 For the cheapest hotel and airfare--and fewer crowds--consider traveling during the shoulder season, the months in between the busy summer season and the low winter season.
 In Scotland and Ireland, the shoulder season tends to be April and May or September and October.

 Consider timing your visit around the many festivals in Ireland and Scotland.
-August is a great month to spend in Edinburgh when the Edinburgh Festival takes place, as well as the Edinburgh Military Tattoo.
-Ireland has numerous St Patrick's Day events in March; the biggest is the Dublin Festival and Parade.
+August is a great month to spend in Edinburgh when the Edinburgh International Festival takes place, featuring performing arts from around the world.
+The Royal Edinburgh Military Tattoo also takes place in August, an annual series of performances by the British Armed Forces, Commonwealth, and International military bands.

-Christmas is an excellent time of year to visit.
-Each town has its own festivities and decorations.
+Christmas is a huge holiday in both Ireland and Scotland and an excellent time of year to visit.
+Each town has its own festivities, decorations and Christmas festivals.
 Most pubs have live music for the holidays.
-Visitors to Scotland can enjoy the many hogmanay celebrations after Christmas.
+In all parts of Ireland, the day after Christmas is celebrated as a public holiday.
+In Northern Ireland, this day is known as Boxing Day.
+In the Republic of Ireland the day is known as St. Stephen's Day.
+Visitors to Scotland can enjoy the many New Year celebrations, called hogmanay, after Christmas.

 Months to Avoid

-January and February can be particularly cold and dreary in both Ireland and Scotland, where average temperatures can be just 5 degrees Celsius.
+Although visitors flock to Ireland and Scotland all year long, the least popular months are January and February, which can be particularly cold and dreary in both countries.
+In these dark winter months, average temperatures can be just 5 degrees Celsius (40 degrees Fahrenheit.)